SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 for example, you can't write a public subclass of an internal superclass.

 In addition,
-for classes that were defined in the same module, you can override any class member
+for classes that are defined in the same module, you can override any class member
 (method, property, initializer, or subscript) that's visible in a certain access context.
-For classes that were defined in another module, you can override any open class member.
+For classes that are defined in another module, you can override any open class member.

 An override can make an inherited class member more accessible than its superclass version.